Abibubble/the-first-drop/docs/contributing.md

 ## General

 - Keep all documentation updated
+- Use CSS variables where possible, add comments to explain reasoning if variables aren't used

 ## Component design

 - Be mindful of HTML semantics and accessibility when building new components and pages
 - All components should be functional, rather than class-based
-- Components should be styled using modular CSS
+- Components should be styled using modular CSS and CSS variables

 ## Writing tests (Not currently set up)